You're not a horse racing expert, but you can act like one for the Belmont Stakes.

 The first number tells you how much profit your bet will get you should you win, and the second tells you how much you must bet to get it.
-California Chrome's 3-5 odds at the time of writing mean you have to bet $5 in order to win $3 profit, so if you bet $10 and California Chrome won, you'd get back $16.
+If the horse you pick has 3-5 odds at the time of writing, that means you have to bet $5 in order to win $3 profit, so if you bet $10 and your horse wins, you'll get back $16.

 5. Trot down Memory Lane.